FUNDAMENTALS OF SENATE COMMITTEES

 Membership Changes

 Membership changes are not temporary.
 They result in the permanent removal and replacement of a senator from the membership of a committee.
 The senator removed in this way is no longer a member of the committee, unless another notice is submitted reinstating the senator’s membership on the committee.
-Once replaced, the senator loses all privileges of membership, including the right to vote, to move a motion in committee and to be counted as part of quorum.
+Once replaced, the senator loses all privileges of membership, including the right to vote, to move a motion in committee and to be counted towards quorum.

 The chair and deputy chair of a committee are normally not replaced.
 As noted in a report of the Standing Committee on Rules, Procedures and the Rights of Parliament: